CCTV in Brent

 There is currently no funding available for the expansion of our fixed camera CCTV network.

-However, we also have a number of deployable cameras which can be moved between locations.
+However, we also have a number of cameras which can be moved between locations.
 These are more flexible and more responsive to emerging issues.
-Agencies such as the local Safer Neighbourhood Team, Brent Housing Partnership, or other housing associations, can bid for a camera to be deployed in a certain location.
+Agencies such as the local Safer Neighbourhood Team, Brent Housing Partnership, or other housing associations, can bid for a camera to be placed in a certain location.

 Please contact your anti-social behaviour localities officer at firstname.lastname@example.org and request a deployable CCTV form.